HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Task State Machine

-Figure 8 below illustrates a  "typical" state machine for Task.
+Figure 8 below illustrates a "typical" state machine for CDex Task.
 The Data Consumer creates the Task with a status of "requested".
 The Data Source updates the status of the Task as appropriate.
 The Data Source **SHALL** support *all* the statuses in the [HRex Task Status ValueSet].
-The Data Source **MAY** support additional transitions, including transitions from terminal states (e.g. back to "in-progress" from "failed" or "completed").
+The Data Source **MAY** support additional transitions, including transitions from terminal states (e.g., back to "in-progress" from "failed" or "completed").
+The Data Source **MAY** use [`Task.businessStatus`] to track intermediate business statuses for their specific implementation.

 {% include img.html img="task-state-machine.svg" caption="Figure 8" %}